lmiguelgato/machine-learning-web-app/README.md

 Although completely redesigned, this project is inspired on some example code from [this project](https://github.com/jwhelland/flask-socketio-celery-example), which in turn is based on [this project](https://github.com/miguelgrinberg/flask-celery-example).

-To setup the API, make sure to `cd src/api/` and then:
+To setup the API, you must:

 :zero: Create a Python 3.8 virtual environment and activate it.\
 For example, run: `virtualenv -p python3.8 venv && source venv/bin/activate`